Table of Contents

 What’s it like to be a frontier missionary?

-Normal people like you—mechanics, pastors, bankers, homemakers, carpenters, students—leave the comforts of home to go where the Gospel is not available.
-Compelled by the sacrifice of Christ, you are called to share the love of God and His message of salvation with those who worship stone, metal and demons.
+Normal people like you—mechanics, pastors, bankers, teachers, homemakers, carpenters, nurses, students—leave the comforts of home to go where the Gospel is not available.
+Compelled by the sacrifice of Christ, you are called to share the love of God and His message of salvation with those who worship stone, metal and spirits.

 As you labor with people to help them see that the Man who was crucified on Calvary died for them, you show them love incarnate.
 Learning to trust you, they will learn to trust your Savior.

-Your children in faith grow and stumble along the way, and you help them back to their feet, back on the way, back to the Savior.
+Your spiritual children in faith grow and stumble along the way, and you help them back to their feet, back on the way, back to the Savior.
 They grow and mature in faith, and you rejoice as some of them are called into positions of faith leadership.
-You develop and translate materials to spiritually feed them—Bible studies, Spirit of Prophecy books, tracts—so they can grow on their own.
-And then comes the hardest part of being a frontier missionary….
+You develop and translate materials to spiritually feed them — Bible studies, Spirit of Prophecy books, tracts — so they can grow on their own.
+And then comes the hardest part of being a frontier missionary…

 They cry.
 You cry.
 You are leaving, because you have worked yourself out of a job.
 You hug each other as you recount battles fought and victories won through the blood of Christ.
 He has conquered hearts anew—your heart, their hearts—and His kingdom advances into new territory because you were willing to give years of your life.
 You move on to fight new battles in new territories.
 Your spiritual children continue to advance the kingdom among their people, ever grateful for the gift you brought and shared with them—eternal life through Jesus Christ.